akshaysarvesh25/aws-deepracer-controller-simple/README.md

 - Run the launch file : ```roslaunch deepracer_simulation racecar.launch world_name:=medium_track```.
 - Run the controller : ```rosrun deepracer_simulation straight_line_controller.py```.

+## Sources
+- There is no RPLidar sensor available in the original Gazebo Model.
+RPLidar sensor added by using plugin(meshes/rplidar.dae, urdf/racecar.xacro, urdf/racecar.gazebo) from Husarion.
+RPLidar Plugin by Husarion : https://github.com/husarion/rosbot_description

 # Deep Racer :
-ORIGINAL README, Look above for modified README ^
+**ORIGINAL README, Look above for modified README ^**

 This Sample Application runs a simulation which trains a reinforcement learning (RL) model to drive a car around a track.